 - Development of your knowledge and understanding through lectures and other tutor-led teaching.
 Lecturers also give extensive guidance, especially through reading lists and recommended reference and source material, the latter in the target languages wherever possible. - Developing your learning in the more student-led context of seminars, presentations, guided independent study and the preparation of written assignments.
-All modules use on-line material and some make use of discussion boards, where students and staff exchange knowledge and commentary. - Receiving written, in-class and tutorial feedback, depending on the assignment type.
-This will enable you to identify the strengths and weaknesses of your knowledge and to continue to develop it effectively. - Taking progressively more responsibility for your own learning and for the conduct of classes, as you move through the programme. - Acquiring more unfamiliar and unpredictable knowledge of the target language culture and society during the year abroad in Part 3, and completing the Investigative Project (requiring sustained independent study) in this year.
-For students of English as a foreign language this progression will be ensured by your developing familiarity with English language and British culture and society.
+All modules use on-line material and some make use of discussion boards, where students and staff exchange knowledge and commentary.

-• Studying in a European partner university or undertaking a relevant work placement during your year abroad.
+- Receiving written, in-class and tutorial feedback, depending on the assignment type.
+This will enable you to identify the strengths and weaknesses of your knowledge and to continue to develop it effectively. - Taking progressively more responsibility for your own learning and for the conduct of classes, as you move through the programme. - Acquiring more unfamiliar and unpredictable knowledge of the target language culture and society by your developing familiarity with English language and British culture and society. - Studying in a European partner university or undertaking a relevant work placement during your year abroad.